-- Ongoing fluid management in based upon administering maintenance fluids as 10% Glucose/ 0.45% Sodium Chloride (For instructions on how to make this solution, click here.), plus any calculated fluid deficit plus maintenance over 24 hours. - Deduct the fluid already given from the total for the first 24 hours. - Potassium can be added, if appropriate, once the plasma potassium concentration is known and the child is passing urine. - Hyperglycaemia can be a problem, but it is important not to reduce the glucose intake.
+- Ongoing fluid management in based upon administering the fluid deficit plus maintenance over 24 hours. - Deficit: estimate from clinical signs if no recent weight available - Maintenance: Formula for calculating daily maintenance fluid volume (BNF for children): 100ml/kg for 1st 10kg then 50 ml/kg for next 10kg then 20ml/kg thereafter, using calculated rehydrated weight.
+Deduct the fluid already given from the total for the first 24 hours. - Give 10% Glucose/ 0.45% Sodium Chloride For instructions on how to make this solution, click here. - Potassium can be added, if appropriate, once the plasma potassium concentration is known and the child is passing urine. - Hyperglycaemia can be a problem, but it is important not to reduce the glucose intake.
 If the blood glucose persistently exceeds 10 mmol/L, keep the glucose content of IV fluids as 10%, but start an insulin infusion using the local diabetic protocol.
 Strict supervision is essential. - Reassess hydration status and the need for ongoing IV fluids after 24 hours.
-Recheck the electrolytes every 24 hours as per local guidance. - To further promote anabolism in a decompensated patient not responding to IV fluids alone, intralipid may be added 2g/kg/day (0.4 ml/kg/hour of 20% solution).
+Recheck the electrolytes every 24 hours as per local guidance.

+• To further promote anabolism in a decompensated patient not responding to IV fluids alone, intra-lipid may be added 2g/kg/day (0.4 ml/kg/hour of 20% solution).